Twitter

 The online world is a wonderful place for young people to explore, with unprecedented opportunities for learning and creativity.
 But just like the real world there are risks and dangers they should be aware of, and which we can act to protect them from.
 Although the academy teaches students e-safety as part of the curriculum, it is vital that parents are aware of the risks too, and what they can do to develop a culture of e-safety in the home.

 Below you will find some helpful resources for parents that will enable you to help your child stay safe online.
 If you have any concerns about your child's e-safety, there is always someone at the academy who is available to talk to you.
-Simply call the school and ask for our Safeguarding Officer, Harry Ingham, or speak to any member of staff.
+Simply call the school and ask for our Safeguarding Lead (see Safeguarding page for details) or speak to any member of staff.
 Our e-safety policy can be found on our Safeguarding page.

 TikTok